-17. Defendants may be joined in a single action if "any right to relief is asserted against them jointly, severally, or in the alternative with respect to or arising out of the same transaction, occurrence, or series of transactions or occurrences."
+- 13. Defendants may be joined in a single action if "any right to relief is asserted against them jointly, severally, or in the alternative with respect to or arising out of the same transaction, occurrence, or series of transactions or occurrences."
 Fed.
 R. Civ.
-P. 20(a)(2).

-18. Additionally, 35 U.S.C. § 299 governs joinder in patent cases, allowing it if: (1) relief in the same transaction or occurrence relates to the offering for sale or selling of the same accused product or process; and (2) questions of fact common to all defendants will arise in the action.
+P. 20(a)(2). - 14.
+Additionally, 35 U.S.C. § 299 governs joinder in patent cases, allowing joinder if: (1) relief is sought in the same transaction, occurrence, or series of transactions or occurances relating to the making, using, importing, offering for sale, or selling of the same accused product or process; and (2) questions of fact common to all defendants will arise in the action.
 See 35 U.S.C. § 299(a).

-19. Because "transaction" and "occurrence" are connected disjunctively in the Rule, cannons of construction dictate that they be given separate meanings.
+- 15. Because "transaction" and "occurrence" are connected disjunctively in the Rule, cannons of construction dictate that they be given separate meanings.
 See Mosley v.
 General Motors Corp., 497 F.2d 1330, 1332-33 (8th Cir.
 1974).
 The general meaning of "occurrence" or whether two products are the "same" means something that simply happens or appears and is not necessarily the product of joint or coordinated motion.
 See Id. and Spin Master Ltd. et al. v.
 The P'ships, et al., No. 1:22-cv-03904 (N.D.
 Ill.
 Nov.
-7, 2022) (finding joinder property where plaintiffs' claims arose out of the same occurrence or series of occurrences even if not the same transaction or series of transactions). "[D]eciding whether a product is the 'same' for purposes of joinder under § 299 entails applying a less exacting standard than simply looking to whether a defendant's product is literally identical to the product it allegedly copies."
+7, 2022) (finding joinder proper where plaintiffs' claims arose out of the same occurrence or series of occurrences even if not the same transaction or series of transactions). "[D]eciding whether a product is the 'same' for purposes of joinder under § 299 entails applying a less exacting standard than simply looking to whether a defendant's product is literally identical to the product it allegedly copies."
 Aquapaw Brands LLC v.
 Flopet, No. 21-cv-00988, 2022 U.S. Dist.
 LEXIS 134797, at 6 (W.D.
 Pa.
 July 29, 2022) (citing In re Apple Inc., 650 F. App'x 771, 774 (Fed.
 Cir.
 2016) and finding that despite cosmetic differences between the different defendants' products, they nonetheless sold the "same" product relevant to the asserted patent).
 Instead, the proper question is whether "the products are the same in all respects relevant to the patent."
 Id; see also SitePro, Inc. v.
-WaterBridge Res., LLC, No. 6:23- cv-00115-ADA-DTG, 2024 U.S. Dist.
+WaterBridge Res., LLC, No. 6:23-cv-00115-ADA-DTG, 2024 U.S. Dist.
 LEXIS 72523, at 13 (W.D.
 Tex.
 Apr.
-22, 2024) (ensuring that the products do not need to be exactly the same to meet the criteria outlined in 35 U.S.C. § 299(a)).
+22, 2024) (ensuring that the products do not need to be exactly the same to meet the criteria outlined in 35 U.S.C. § 299(a)). - 16.
+Further, joinder is proper because Plaintiff's claims against Defendants arise out of the same series of transactions or occurrences relating to offering to sell the same product in that Defendants are all offering to sell the same infringing product even if they eventually ship different products.